Machine learning fairness (preview)

 Learn about machine learning fairness and how the Fairlearn open-source Python package can help you assess and mitigate unfairness issues in machine learning models.

-What is fairness in machine learning systems?
+What is machine learning fairness?

 Artificial intelligence and machine learning systems can display unfair behavior.
 One way to define unfair behavior is by its harm, or impact on people.
 There are many types of harm that AI systems can give rise to.
 See the NeurIPS 2017 keynote by Kate Crawford to learn more.